How Airline Miles Work: A Beginner’s Guide 2023

 Pros and Cons of Travel Credit Cards

 With a travel credit card, you’ll typically earn more miles per dollar spent than you would with a loyalty program.
 And rather than being limited to earning miles on money you spend directly with the airline (as is the case with a loyalty program), a travel credit card rewards you for every dollar spent—regardless of category.
-As a result, you can earn airline miles for everything from groceries, carry-ons and restaurant purchases to entertainment and every expense in between.
+As a result, you can earn airline miles for everything from groceries, carry-ons and restaurant purchases to entertainment (such as Netflix subscription) and every expense in between.

 Many credit card companies also offer special bonuses for spending in certain categories.
 For example, you might earn three times the miles on all your travel-related spending.
 And for many travel credit cards, you’ll earn a large sign-on bonus when you spend a certain amount of money on your card within a few months of opening it.